 You will Already Know Everything the Practicing Lawyers Know By Study in a Law Office

 I became an experienced civil litigator by reading the law.
 The basics are: (1) Take the CLEP, or “College Level Equivalency Program” test.
-The second step after one year of consistent study, is to pass the vaunted California First Year Law Student’s Examination, known as the Baby Bar “FYSLX. ” Once I passed the Baby Bar, I sat for the California Bar Examination 36 months later after dedicated training under several skilled attorneys in various types of practices.
+The second step after one year of consistent study, is to pass the vaunted California First Year Law Student’s Examination, known as the Baby Bar “FYSLX. ” Once I passed the Baby Bar, I sat for the California Bar Examination 36 months or so later, after dedicated training under several skilled attorneys in various types of practices.

 How to Become a Lawyer With No Law School?

 You can also can become an attorney in CA and a few other enlightened North American states using this method.
 Of course, the naysayers, especially law school grads, claim you simply must attend law school and college to be a successful lawyer.
 Let us dis-spell this thought.
 We understand that the ABA accredits law schools.
 At the time of this writing, the ABA discouraged students and bar candidates from becoming a lawyers without law school, such as reading the law in a law office.
 This is true, even though this was the only way to actually become an attorney until the creation of expensive schools later on in U.S. history.

 As far as I know, 7 U.S. states will still let you read the law in a law office with no law school degree: (Source):